scaleoutsystems/fedn/examples/splitlearning_diabetes/readme.rst

 Local Setup with FEDn
 ---------------------

 Currently, Split Learning can only be run locally.
-To start all necessary services, locate yourself into the fedn/examples/splitlearning_diabetes directory.
-Then, run the following commands in different terminals:
+To start all necessary services, run the following commands in different terminals.

-To start mongo and minio
+To start mongo and minio:

 .. code-block:: bash